csuncs89/learn-machine-learning/papers/computational_ad/shale.md

 theta(i, j):
+  demand of contract j / total eligible supply for contract j this is the ideal allocation that allocates every eligible supply
+    with equal probability
-  demand of contract j / total eligible supply for contract j i.e. d[j] / S[j], where S[j] = sum(s[i], for i in neighbor(j))
+  i.e. d[j] / S[j], where S[j] = sum(s[i], for i in neighbor(j))
   ( eligible means there is an edge
     example:
     s[1] (10), s[2] (20), s[5] (70) are eligible supply for d[1] (12),
       then we have theta(1, 1), theta(2, 1), theta(5, 1) all equal to 0.12
       obviously if we choose x(1, 1), x(2, 1), x(5, 1) all as 0.12,
-      the demand can be satisfied )
+      the demand can be satisfied, and this is the ideal allocation that allocates every eligible supply with equal probability)

 non-representativeness for contract j: f_non_repr(j) =